 We don’t all come to life easily.
 But where one person gives and another receives, we see the basic element of human kind at its best.

-Pay It Forward Cabin – Holy Ghost Youth Group: As part of their Spring Break, students from Holy Ghost Lutheran’s Youth Group led by Youth Minister Clint Pleunneke, joined adult leaders to put the siding on the Pay It Forward Cabin near Harper on Saturday, March 17, 2012.
+Pay It Forward Cabin – Holy Ghost Youth Group: As part of their Spring Break, students from Holy Ghost Lutheran’s Youth Group led by Youth Minister Clint Pleunneke, joined adult leaders to put the siding on the Pay It Forward Cabin near Harper.

 Project Manager, Wayne Utley coordinated the work stations and everybody enjoyed working on the cabin.
 It is being built with the generous donations of materials from Pro Build and funds donated to the Needs Council specifically for the Pay It Forward Cabin.